bitnami/containers/bitnami/redis-cluster/README.md

 ### Cluster Initialization Troubleshooting

 Depending on the environment you're deploying into, you might run into issues where the cluster initialization is not completing successfully.
 One of the issue is related to the DNS lookup of the redis nodes performed during cluster initialization.
 By default, this DNS lookup is performed as soon as all the redis nodes reply to a successful ping.
 However, in some environments such as Kubernetes, it can help to wait some time before performing this DNS lookup in order to prevent getting stale records.
 To this end, you can increase `REDIS_CLUSTER_SLEEP_BEFORE_DNS_LOOKUP` to a value around `30` which has been found to be good in most cases.
-You can check the discussion regarding this [here](https://github.com/bitnami/bitnami-docker-redis-cluster/pull/16#pullrequestreview-540706903).

 ### Securing Redis(R) Cluster traffic